 In addition to the Grammy-nominated “For You,” Lattimore’s body of work includes his critically acclaimed sophomore album From the Soul of a Man and two top-10 charting duet albums with singer Chanté Moore: Things That Lovers Do and the gospel/R&B double-CD Uncovered/Covered.
 Lattimore’s last solo project was the 2008 covers album Timeless.

 Along the way, the singer has garnered Soul Train and Stellar Awards nominations as well as the NAACP Image Award for Best New Artist.
 His nuanced vocals have graced projects by a diverse array of artists from Musiq Soulchild and Rachelle Ferrell to Nancy Wilson and Brian Culbertson.
 This prestigious list also includes Kanye West, who sampled Lattimore’s “Lately” for the track “I’m in It” from West’s No. 1 album Yeezus.

-Fans around the globe will be happy to know that Mr. Lattimore is currently working on a new project to be released in 2017.
-This album is sure to showcase the same sultry voice accompanied with an array of sweet harmonies and memorable melodies that will continue to add to the legacy of authentic R&B.
+Fans around the globe will be happy to know that Mr. Lattimore's current release "Vulnerable, lead by the single "Push," is available now.
+This album continues to showcase the same sultry voice accompanied with an array of sweet harmonies and memorable melodies sure to addto the legacy of authentic R&B.